adrian-pino/jenkins-shared-libraries/README.md

 }
 ```
 ## Pre-requisites
 The jenkins worker need to have fixed the authorization in order to manage the Git repository storing the artifacts.
-This can be done either adding the jenkins-worker's public-ssh key to the Git repoisotory, or either using always the same key-pair, so that the private-ssh key is added to the workerat instantiation time, having already the public key added in Git.
+This can be done i) adding the jenkins-worker's public-ssh key to the Git repository (a ssh key-pair gets generated at instantiation time), or ii) making use of an unique ssh key-pair.
+Thus, the private-ssh key would be added to the worker at instantiation time, and the public-key would be already added in Git.